 The Cervantes Historical Society Inc. was formed in 2000.
 The actual town of Cervantes was Gazetted in 1963 after a large number of fishermen had made it their home.

-We have a large collection of photos of the early settlement and fishing industry from the mid 1950's, also memorabilia, artefacts and personal letters which outlines their life style and hardships.
+There is a large collection of photos of the early settlement and fishing industry from the mid 1950’s, also memorabilia, artefacts and personal letters which outline their life style and hardships.
 Shipwrecks in the area have been identified and recorded.
-All the collection is at present kept in private homes.
-A Museum has always been our long term goal so we are now faced with considerable fund raising.

-We have a President, Secretary, Treasurer, 2 Life Members and 18 volunteer members meeting monthly.
+With a membership of approximately 25, including 2 life members, meetings are held monthly.
 All are busy recording the collection and making up local information brochures which are printed and distributed to the district’s visitor centres.
 These outline local historical tourist attractions and include a Tourist trail which leads visitors to art sculptures and many local items of interest within the town area.

 Places of interest: The Pinnacles.
 Lake Thetis.
-Hansen Bay Lookout, Sculptures designed by local organisations, and Anchor retrieved from the wreck "Europa"
+Hansen Bay Lookout, Sculptures designed by local organisations, and the anchor retrieved from the wreck “Europa”

 Publications: Cervantes 50th Anniversary newspaper; Re-print of Nambung Here We Come by Alf Passfields.